{movement}

 [3] Conscious flow of lifeforce energy moving through the body.

-During the retreat we dance, move and practice yoga in ways that invite awareness rather than achievement.
-Movement becomes a laboratory where you can sense how you organise yourself.
+During the retreat we dance, move, and practice yoga in ways that invite awareness rather than achievement.
+Movement becomes a living space in which you can sense how you organise yourself and how the body responds when it is met with attention.

 Through guided somatic explorations you discover new pathways of ease.
-Small shifts in posture, breath and attention can change how you experience pain, effort and support.
-You begin to feel that your body is a living field of intelligence that responds the moment you listen.
+Small shifts in posture, breath, and attention can change how you experience effort, pain, and support.
+The body begins to reveal itself as a field of intelligence that responds the moment you listen.

-We will practice slow motion activities, so you can learn to stay present.
-When movement slows down, sensation becomes clearer.
-You learn how to choose softness instead of strain, curiosity instead of pushing through.
-In this way movement turns into embodied understanding of consciousness.
-Each gesture becomes a way of meeting yourself with more truth, more coherence and more kindness.
+You learn to choose softness instead of strain, curiosity instead of pushing through.
+In this way movement becomes more than activity.
+It becomes embodied understanding.
+Each gesture becomes a way of meeting yourself with more truth, more coherence, and more kindness.